omnistrate-oss/serverless-proxy/README.md

 The docker compose example uses two images:
-- njnjyyh/postgres-demo:latest
+- docker.io/njnjyyh/pg-proxy-demo:1
-- docker.io/njnjyyh/pg-proxy-demo:latest <- proxy image built fromt this repo
+- docker.io/njnjyyh/pg-proxy-demo:latest <- proxy image built from this repo

 Setup Service Name to **Postgres Serverless**.
 Using this name is important as the following commands will refernce the service with this name.